icxhub/riscv-asic/README.md

 This repository is used to merge RISC-V deisgn flow and methodology for reference.

+So just take it as a study point.
+It is a good start but not ready to tapeout.

+Tapeout is not only related to MONEY, but also it is a very complex process.

 * [Project Introduction](docs/INTRO.md)
   * [RISC-V HummingBird Verification](https://github.com/chenfengrugao/riscvv/blob/master/README.md)
   * [RISC-V HummingBird Synthesis](https://github.com/xoit/riscv-synthesis/master/README.md)